 Unitek College offers certificate and associate degree programs in Vocational Nursing.
 Our intensive vocational nursing programs teach both clinical and theory components to prepare the graduate of Vocational Nursing Certificate Program to take the NCLEX-PN licensing exam, and work as a generalist Licensed Vocational Nurse (LVN).
-As part of Unitek College’s multiple entry RN program, the Vocational Nursing program is also the first year of our 2 Stage Associate Degree Nursing - ADN program.
+As part of Unitek College’s multiple entry RN program, the Vocational Nursing program is also the first part of our 2 Stage Associate Degree Nursing - ADN program.
 (1)

 What is the Enrollment Process?